SMILE laser eye surgery St. Louis

 When it’s time for your SMILE laser eye surgery to begin, anesthetic eye drops will be administered to numb your eyes.
 Then a small, gentle eyelid holder is placed between your eyelids so you don’t have to worry about blinking during the procedure.

-Using the Zeiss VisuMax femtosecond laser, your surgeon will create a thin lenticule, or a disk-shaped piece of tissue.
-The surgeon will remove the lenticule, which will change the shape of the cornea.
+Using the Zeiss VisuMax femtosecond laser, your surgeon will create a thin lenticule, or a disc-shaped piece of tissue.
+The surgeon will remove the lenticule, which will adjusts the shape of the cornea.
 This change of shape will change the way you see and will correct your vision.